omarieclaire/clojure-scala-cantrips/README.md

 }
 ```

-Again here defining a field in the constructor or in the class body change the signature of the resulting method.
-Accessing the mutable fields is done in the same way as accessing the immutable fields.
+Again here defining a field either in the constructor or in the class body doesn't change the signature of the resulting method.
+Accessing the mutable fields is done in the same way as in accessing the immutable fields.
 Demonstrated below;

 *[mutable-fields.clj](src/mutable_fields/clojure.clj)* *`make run-mutable-fields`*
 ```clojure